 Terracotta tiles become naturally more porous over the years, allowing watermarks and stains to set in.
-Here's how to clean and reseal yours to protect them for the future.
+Therefore, it's vitally important to maintain your terracotta tiles if they are to stay look as good as the day they were installed.
+Here's how to clean and reseal terracotta tiles to protect them for the future.

 Test your tiles' porosity